-Discussion of the gender pay gap, or the difference in what women earn and what men earn, is largely centered around the data point that women on average earn 80 cents for every white man’s dollar—even when they do the same job.
-That means that even after a full year of equal work, women don’t earn their fair share until the beginning of April—the following year—a day marked as Equal Pay Day.
+Discussion of the gender pay gap, or the difference in what women earn and what men earn, is largely centered around the data point that women on average earn 82 cents for every white man’s dollar—even when they do the same job.
+That means that even after a full year of equal work, women don’t earn their fair share until late March or early April—the following year—a day marked as Equal Pay Day.

-However easy that fact may be to understand on a surface level (wethinks there’s discrimination afoot!), the reasons the gender pay gap exists are much more nuanced than employers simply paying women less than men.
+However easy that fact may be to understand on a surface level (we think there’s discrimination afoot!), the reasons the gender pay gap exists are much more nuanced than employers simply paying women less than men.
 Here are five reasons the gender pay gap exists, according to research.

 1. Women dominate low-paying fields